The teep is one of the most effective techniques in Muay Thai.

 In this video, Panpayak throws the teep as he is retreating.
 This is an excellent move that scores points and showcases dominance over an opponent.

 In the next article, we are going to break down the teep and how to perform it correctly.
-I suggest you bookmark this page and check back within a few days.
 This is an article that you don’t want to miss.

 Did you enjoy the article?